xullnn/ls_pull_over_push/101/answers.md

 end
 ```

-This returns `true`. `dup` method only duplicate a collection's outmost "shell", the elements inside the new collection object are shared with the original one.
+This returns `true`. `dup` method only duplicate a collection's outmost "shell", the elements inside the new collection are shared with the original one.

-32. What's the difference between `clone` and `dup`?
+31. What's the difference between `clone` and `dup`?

 The difference between `dup` and `clone` is that `clone` preserves the frozen state of the object.